skittleguy/Gwater2-But-More-Values/README.md

 **GWater2** comes with a bunch of SWEPs and Entities to mess with, and a menu to change fluid behavior.\
 Multiplayer is supported, and menu options (fluid parameters) are synced.

-- Cloth
+Features include:
+- The fastest fluid rendering achieved inside sourceengine
-- Reaction Forces
+- Reaction Forces (Water can force objects around)
-- Swimming
+- Swimming / player interactions with liquids
+- Liquid sounds
-- Foam / bubbles
+- Foam & bubble particles
-- Surface Smoothing
 - Multiplayer support
-- SENTs / Entities
+- Spawnable dynamic cloth
+- Custom menu, with:
-- Menu
+	- Multiplayer syncing
-	- lots of options and preset saving
+	- Lots of options and settings to mess with
+	- preset saving
+- Custom SWEPs, including:
+	- Water gun, modeled by me
+	- Part the seas, now you can roleplay as moses!
+	- Advanced water gun (courtesy of googer_)
+- Custom SENTs, including:
+	- Black hole (forcefield)
+	- Bluetooth host
+	- Spawnable cubes
+	- Spawnable spheres
+	- Spawnable cloth
+	- Drain (removes water)
+	- Emitter
+	- Forcefield
+	- Mentos with cola (from GWater1)
+	- Rain Emitter (minature rainclouds)
+	- Shower head (another emitter)
+	- Transmuter (turns entities into water)
-- Sound
+	- Transporter

-TODO

 # Requirements
 > [!IMPORTANT]